NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] If DuctLocation not provided, defaults to the first present space type: "basement - conditioned", "basement - unconditioned", "crawlspace - conditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "living space".
          If NumberofConditionedFloorsAboveGrade > 1, secondary ducts will be located in "living space".
   .. [#] The sum of all ``FractionDuctArea`` must each equal to 1, both for the supply side and return side.
-  .. [#] FractionDuctArea and/or DuctSurfaceArea are required if DuctLocation is provided.
+  .. [#] FractionDuctArea or DuctSurfaceArea are required if DuctLocation is provided.
+         If both are provided, DuctSurfaceArea will be used in the model.
   .. [#] | If neither DuctSurfaceArea nor FractionDuctArea provided, duct surface areas will be calculated based on `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_:
          | - **Primary supply duct area**: 0.27 * F_out * ConditionedFloorAreaServed
          | - **Secondary supply duct area**: 0.27 * (1 - F_out) * ConditionedFloorAreaServed